Jordan Ritter: Zivity

 After returning from Japan, Ritter was asked by Zivity Founders Scott Banister and Cyan Banister to advise the company on internal engineering management issues.
 Shortly afterwards, Ritter joined as CTO in order to overhaul the engineering organization while a CEO search was being conducted.
 In December 2008, a new CEO was appointed and Ritter left the company.

 Ritter is an investor in Zivity.

 CloudCrowd/Servio

 Ritter founded crowdsourcing company CloudCrowd with Alex Edelstein in April 2009.
 6 months later, CloudCrowd officially launched its work platform on Facebook.
 In December 2010 the company renamed itself Servio while retaining the CloudCrowd brand, in order to more effectively differentiate the value propositions between online work and the crowdsourced work product.

 As CTO, Ritter oversaw all architectural design and development of the company's services, systems and production infrastructure.
 As Head of Engineering, he also directly managed all Engineering, Ops, IT and QA personnel.

 Ritter left Servio in December 2012.

 Atlas Recall

-A search engine for an individuals information normally stored in different email and storage systems.
+Atlas Recall is a search engine for an individual's information normally stored in different email and storage systems.
 This was originally called Savant Recall and was created by Paul Musgrave, Mark Wang and Kasey Robinson.